dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 We'll find that if we restrict to radical ideals, this will yield a bijective correspondence.

-## Statement and Proof of Nullstellensatz
+## The Nullstellensatz: Statement and Proof

 :::{.theorem title="Hilbert Nullstellensatz (Zero Locus Theorem)"}
 \envlist